sage-code/maj/script.md

 Maj is a slow weiting system, never rush when you write something using Maj Script.
 If you need to write fast then you use a keyboard and you use Latin alphanet.
 Maj script is only for heandwriting therefore you can not be fast.

-When you write Maj you must use letter "ɚ" intead of "h".
-For example word: "nowh" is converted to "ღთωɚ" using Maj script.
-However word "nah" for example is written "ღαჩ" using Maj script.
-So the Maj script eliminate "h" rule necessary in Latin script.
-You do not use "h" after a consonante for Maj script.

 ## Examples of words in Maj

 **example:**